Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 .8 Mud therapy

-Silt mud is used at temperatures of 38-40°C, peat mud at 40-42°C, the duration of the procedure is 10-15-20 minutes, every other day, for a course of 10-12 procedures.
+Silt mud is used at a temperature of 38-40°C, peat mud at 40-42°C, the duration of the procedure is 10-15-20 minutes, every other day, for a course of 10-12 procedures.

-With a sharp pain syndrome, you can use the method of combining mud applications with reflexology (electropuncture).
+In case of severe pain, you can use the method of combining mud applications with reflexology (electropuncture).
 Where it is not possible to use mud therapy, you can use ozokerite and paraffin therapy.

 2.9 Diet therapy

 Diet food is the main background of any antiulcer therapy.
-The principle of fractional (4-6 meals a day) must be observed regardless of the phase of the disease.
+The principle of fractional (4-6 meals a day) meals must be observed regardless of the phase of the disease.

-Collection: Cancer cervix, roots - 1 part; plantain, leaf - 1 part; horsetail - 1 part; St. John's wort - 1 part; valerian root - 1 part; chamomile - 1 part.
-A tablespoon of the mixture in a glass of boiling water.
-Steam 1 hour.
+Collection: Cancerous cervixes, roots - 1 part; plantain, leaf - 1 part; horsetail - 1 part; St. John's wort - 1 part; valerian root - 1 part; chamomile - 1 part.
+A tablespoon of the mixture per glass of boiling water.
+Steam for 1 hour.
 Take 3 times a day before meals.

 Collection:: Series -100 gr.; celandine -100 gr.; St. John's wort -100 gr.; plantain -200 gr.
-A tablespoon of the mixture in a glass of boiling water.
-Insist wrapped for 2 hours, strain.
-Take 1 tablespoon 3-4 times a day, one hour before or 1.5 hours after meals.
+A tablespoon of the mixture per glass of boiling water.
+Leave covered for 2 hours, strain.
+Take 1 tablespoon 3-4 times a day, an hour before or 1.5 hours after meals.

 Conclusion